 Our preferred CAD program is Fusion 360, which is completely free for hobbyists.
 If you are designing your bent part using Fusion 360’s sheet metal feature, laying your part out flat and exporting it as a .dxf is fairly simple.

 With your 3D part modeled in Fusion 360, click “Create Flat Pattern” underneath the “Surface” option.
 With that open, you need to select the stationary face of the part that all your flanges are bent from.
 When you are finished with that and select “OK,” you’ll see your part laid flat with all bend lines already included.
 This is what you will export as a .dxf and upload to our website.

 Do not leave notes anywhere in your file to indicate the direction of the bends or their angles.
 You will be able to indicate bend angles and directions when you upload your file for quoting, so there’s no need to leave additional notes.
-If we do see notes in your file, we’ll ask you to remove them and reupload.

 In the absence of notes on your file, we encourage you to attach a 3D model image or callout sheet to the line item during your checkout process so we can see exactly how your bent sheet metal part is meant to function.
 This is also helpful for us to reference during production!

 You will need to put bend lines in the file to indicate where we should bend your parts.
 There are a few different ways to indicate bend lines, and each software you use requires something different.